ricardojoserf/twitter-detector/README.md

 # twitter-detector
-Detect people in Twitter tweeting specific words
+Detect people in Twitter tweeting specific words.
+Testing it in a Raspberry Pi 2

 ## Usage